What Qualifies as Sexual Harassment?

 Victims of sexual harassment often hesitate to come forward because they’re not sure their situation “counts,” fear that they’ll be fired if they say anything or don’t want to cause trouble for colleagues they once liked and respected.
 But sexual harassment is a serious crime, and its victims have rights.
 Those rights include laws that make it illegal for an employer to retaliate against an employee who reports sexual harassment, and provide steep penalties for those who do retaliate.
 Employees who feel sexually harassed do have the duty to inform their employers of the unwelcome behavior; an employer must make a good-faith, substantial effort to correct the situation in order to avoid liability and worker’s compensation.

-Contact Our South Carolina Sexual Harassment Lawyers Today
+Contact Our South Carolina Sexual Harassment Attorneys Today